dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Observing attribute changes
 ---------------------------

-You can observe any of the attributes and will receive notification every time a value is received from the connected vehicle.
+You can observe any of the attributes (except the ``home_location``) and will receive notification every time a value is received from the connected vehicle.
 This allows you to monitor changes to velocity and other vehicle state without the need for polling.

 Observers are added using :py:func:`Vehicle.add_attribute_observer() <dronekit.lib.Vehicle.add_attribute_observer>`,